JainAbhi2411/DineQR/docs/prd.md

 - Serve images in WebP format with JPEG fallback
 - Use responsive images (srcset) for different screen sizes
 - Lazy load images below the fold
+- Use Supabase Storage CDN for fast image delivery

 **6. Code Splitting**
 - Next.js automatically code-splits by route